rikab/MuonBeamDump/README.md

 For the specific models considered in `XXXX.XXXX`, and to reproduce all result plots within the paper, see the notebook `models.ipynb`.
 Previous exclusion limit datafiles can be placed in the OtherSearchesDigitized directory, some of which are included in this repository.

-The material property studies performed in this appendix can be reproduced with the notebooks `material_properties.ipynb` and `radiation
+The material property studies performed in this appendix can be reproduced with the notebooks `material_properties.ipynb` and `radiation.ipynb`.
-.ipynb`.
 The former is for the material property studies in the main text, and the latter is for the material property studies in the appendix.

-# For Cari and Sam:

-This is all my code for everything related to muon beam dumps

-Take a look at `muon_beam_dump.ipynb` for the primary analysis pipeline.
-This does everything from calculating cross sections using (I)WW to calculating cross sections to calculating event yields to plotmaking.
-This is also where you get to specify all experimental parameters.
-Hopefully the user interface is straightforward, and everything should work out of the box.
-All data (cross sections, event yields, plots, and parameter files) is saved in the `experiments` directory.
-I have some data for a Water experiment already in there you can look at.

-The files `cross_sections.py` and `event_yields.py` are where most of the mathematics is actually done.
-You might find those interesting.

-The rest of the files in this github are either old junk or just used to make auxillary plots, and can probably be ignored.

 # Dependencies

-(TODO: Write this section properly.)

 Only standard python dependices (numpy, matplotlib, etc) are used.
-You may need to `pip install tqdm` which is a less-common python package for loading bars (I didnt get around to making this optional but nothing in the analysis depends on it).
-Finally, the plot colors will be uglier by default unless you have `rikabtools` installed, which is not possible at the moment.
+You may need to `pip install tqdm` which is a less-common python package for loading bars.

 # Changelog
+v0.0.3: 23 October 2023.
+Public release.
 v0.0.2: 13 June 2023.
 Exclusion plots.
 v0.0.1: 30 May 2023.
 Uploaded to private repo.